Everything you need to know about the flat tax or Prélèvement Forfaitaire Unique

 Transfer my head office

-The creation of the flat tax was at the heart of the major tax reforms undertaken at the start of Emmanuel Macron's five-year term.
+The creation of the flat tax was at the heart of the main tax reforms undertaken at the start of Emmanuel Macron's five-year term.
 It stemmed from the government's desire to clarify, simplify and lighten the tax landscape for French taxpayers.

-Let's discover our 2021 Complete Guide together!
+Let's explore our Complete Guide 2021 together!

 The flat tax aims to lighten and clarify the French tax landscape